Linn–Benton Community College: Satellite campuses

 Besides the main Albany Campus, Linn–Benton Community College has 2 satellite campuses: "The Corvallis Campus" with The Benton Center, and Chinook Hall, is located near the 9th Street Commercial District in Corvallis, 11 miles west of the main campus in Albany.
 "The Lebanon Campus" consist of The Healthcare Occupations Center and The Advanced Transportation Technology & Heavy Equipment Centers, and is located 13 miles to the east of the main campus.

 Chinook Hall, on the "Corvallis Campus", opened in 2022, with the focus to offer more transfer courses that serve OSU dual-enrolled students.

-Extension centers
+Extension center

-There are also two "Extension Centers": "The Sweet Home Center" is in Sweet Home, Oregon, and is located 29 miles southeast of the main campus on U.S. Route 20 in Oregon.
 "The LBCC Horse Center" houses the Equine Management program and is located just 1.5 miles north of the main Albany Campus.
 These extension centers serve students in rural areas and commonly offer many evening, weekend, community education, English Language Acquisition (ELA), and GED classes.

 Student life

 The colors of LBCC are blue, gold and white.
 Its mascot is “Rocky the Roadrunner”.
 Before the current campus in Albany was dedicated in 1974, students were called "Roadrunners" since the campus was scattered in several locations all over Albany, forcing students to commute between buildings across town.